shaikezam/shaikezam.github.io/article/hello_world_servlet.md

 We will also show how to use servlet filters to intercept and process requests before they reach the servlet.

-Jetty is a lightweight servlet container that allows you to run servlets and web applications without the need for a separate server installation.

 ### What is it `Jetty`
 [Jetty](https://eclipse.dev/jetty/ "Jetty") is a lightweight, open-source web server and servlet container written in Java.

 Jetty has a long history and is one of the oldest Java servlet containers still in active development.

 Over the years, Jetty has evolved into a versatile and highly performant web server that is used in a wide range of applications, from small embedded devices to large-scale web applications.

 One of the key features of Jetty is its embeddable nature, which allows it to be easily integrated into Java applications.